On infinite dimensional algebras with regular gradings: Introduction

 \section{Introduction}

 Group gradings on algebras appeared long ago in Commutative Algebra: the polynomial algebras are naturally graded by the nonnegative integers.
-When studying Lie algebras, the finite dimensional simple ones are naturally graded by their roots.
+Moreover, finite dimensional simple Lie algebras are naturally graded by their roots.
 The notion of a Lie or Jordan superalgebra involves a grading by the cyclic group of order 2, $\mathbb{Z}_2$.
-In 1963 Wall \cite{wall} classified the finite dimensional simple associative $\mathbb{Z}_2$-graded algebras.
-(Here simple means that there are no nontrivial homogeneous ideals.)
-Considering algebras with some additional structure, like grading, or involution, means one can study "slices" of the algebra (homogeneous components in the case of gradings, or symmetric and skew elements in case of involution), and then one can try and "mount" the pieces together in order to obtain information about the whole algebra.
+In 1963 Wall \cite{wall} classified the finite dimensional simple associative $\mathbb{Z}_2$-graded algebras (here simple means that there are no nontrivial homogeneous ideals).
+Considering algebras with some additional structure, like grading, or involution, allows one to study suitable components of the algebra (homogeneous components in the case of gradings, or symmetric and skew elements in case of involution), and then reconstruct information about the whole algebra.